Lakeside-Apps/HouzLinc/README.md

 If you do not wish to use OneDrive, either do not create appsettings.json or leave out the Msal section.

 The appsettings.json file contains developer-specific application configuration settings.
 Over time, more settings are likely to be added.
-Note that this file is not part of the repository since it contains custom settings which should remain private to you, and in certain cases should not be exposed (such as your Microsoft Entra Client Id).
+Note that this file is not part of the repository (git ignored) since it contains custom settings which should remain private to you and should not be exposed (such as your Microsoft Entra Client Id).

 #### Sync and Save buttons
 As an optional feature, it is possible to show "Sync" and "Save" buttons on the bottom right of the window to force user confirmation when syncing the house configuration with network devices or saving the house configuration to a local or online file.
 These buttons are designed to help developers confirm the state before syncing or saving when working on new features.